fmtlib/fmt/doc/syntax.rst

 value formatted with ``'g'`` or ``'G'``.
 For non-number types the field indicates the maximum field size - in other words, how many characters will be used from the field content.
 The *precision* is not allowed for integer, character, Boolean, and pointer values.
+Note that a C string must be null-terminated even if precision is specified.

 The ``'L'`` option uses the current locale setting to insert the appropriate number separator characters.
 This option is only valid for numeric types.